What are District and School Report Cards?

 - Closing Gaps – progress of student subgroups in closing gaps in reading and mathematics performance and/or graduation rates

 - On-track and Postsecondary Readiness – performance on key indicators of readiness for graduation and postsecondary pursuits, whether college or career

-In addition to Priority Area Scores, performance on three Student Engagement Indicators is also reported.
+Performance on three Student Engagement Indicators is also reported.
 These three indicators affect student success and school effectiveness.
-Each indicator has a goal.
-Schools that do not meet the goal receive a point deduction from their overall score.

-A school’s Overall Accountability Score places the school into one of five Overall Accountability Ratings:
+A district's or school’s Overall Accountability Score places the district or school into one of five Overall Accountability Ratings:

 - Significantly Exceeds Expectations